64.5 F

 Virginia has the Largest Unemployment Rate Drop In 2022, 7,500 Fewer Virginians Unemployed in the Month of June

-, VA – Governor today announced the number of employed Virginians expanded to more than 4.2 million workers in June 2022. has added nearly 94,000 employed residents since February 1st.
-Virginia’s rate fell to 2.8 percent in June.
+, VA – Governor today announced the number of employed Virginians expanded to more than 4.2 million workers in June 2022.
+Virginia has added nearly 94,000 employed residents since February 1st.
+Virginia’s unemployment rate fell to 2.8 percent in June.
 This continues to be below the national rate, which was unchanged at 3.6 percent.

 According to BLS household survey data, the number of employed residents rose by 13,792 to 4,232,192.
 In 2022, employment growth has accelerated by averaging nearly 19,000 a month, over four times the 2021 average.
 The Commonwealth’s seasonally adjusted unemployment rate of 2.8 percent is 1.2 percentage points below the rate from a year ago.
 The labor force increased by 6,250 to 4,353,465 as the number of unemployed workers contracted by 7,542, the largest amount in a year.